-This policy was reviewed in November 2018 by staff, governors, pupils and parents.
+This policy was reviewed in May 2019.

-It will be reviewed again in November 2019.
+It will be reviewed again in May 2020.

 Policy Statement and Objectives

 At Western Road CP School we actively encourage an environment in which bullying to or by any person, child or adult, would be wholly unacceptable.
 The school strives to ensure that everyone can operate in a supportive, caring and safe environment, with respect and tolerance of others, without fear of being bullied.